Fulbright Foreign Language Teaching Assistant (FLTA) Program

 - Applicants should be active on and off campus in the local community

-Please click here to read all instructions before completing the online application.
+Please read the instructions before and while completing your online application:

-Public school teachers are pre-selected by the Ministry of education.
+Public school teachers need to apply through their employer, the Ministry of Education.
+They are pre-selected by the Ministry of education.
 MACECE contacts these teachers who are nominated by the Ministry of Education to continue the application process.

 - Certified copies of academic documents (transcripts + diploma)

 - Documents not in English must be accompanied by complete, certified English translations